 Mathieu Betts a football player from the Laval Rouge et Or, and Kiera Van Ryk, a volleyball player from the UBC Thunderbirds, were named the winners of the inaugural Lieutenant Governor Athletic Awards Presented by Makadiff Sports, as U SPORTS Athletes of the Year for the 2018-19 season.

 The recipients were announced Thursday afternoon at the historic McDougall Centre in Calgary.

-All eight nominees – one male and one female from each of the four U SPORTS conferences – received a commemorative gold ring from Baron Championship Rings, the Exclusive Provider of championship rings and recognition jewelry for U SPORTS.
+All eight nominees – one male and one female from each of the four U SPORTS conferences – received a commemorative durilium ring from Baron, the Exclusive Provider of championship rings and recognition jewelry for U SPORTS.
 Betts and Van Ryk were also presented with a unique custom-made sculptured fossil-stone trophy and took home a $10,000 post-graduate scholarship to attend a Canadian university accredited by Universities Canada for a doctorate, master’s degree, first professional degree, or graduate level certificate and diploma (as classified by Universities Canada).

 Celebrating their 27th year in 2019, the awards were relaunched this year as the Lieutenant Governor Athletic Awards Presented by Makadiff SPORTS, and championed once again by His Honour Doug Mitchell and Her Honour, the Honourable Lois Mitchell, Lieutenant Governor of Alberta.

 Formerly known as the Borden Ladner Gervais (BLG) and Howard Mackie Awards, the event has been a staple celebration in the national sport community since 1993, recognizing Canada’s top athletes competing in university athletics within U SPORTS.